 How to Read our Third Party Certificates of Analysis

-Independent, third-party Certificates of Analysis – often called “COAs” – are of the utmost importance to validate the safety and contents of any CBD product that you purchase.
+Independent, third-party Certificates of Analysis – often called “COAs” – are of the utmost importance to validate the safety and contents of any CBD or CBD oil product that you purchase.
 It’s the industry’s version of seat belts.
 They are not optional, they are a requirement!
 In the absence of formal regulation for the time being, customers can protect themselves by demanding batch specific third party COAs performed by independent labs.
 Batch specific means the exact batch that is placed into the container that is being sold to you is being tested.
 Not a test result from a few batches ago.

 Vitagenne is so focused on this that we have made this process as frictionless as possible.
 Whenever you see a Vitagenne product – you will see a QR code on the top of the box.
 Simply pull out your iPhone or Android camera and scan the QR code.
 It will prompt you to go to a direct link to the batch specific COA.
 This COA describes the exact contents that are in your hands.
 It’s that easy.